Skip to main content

 PatternMeaning

-//tmp/data/**Absolute filesystem path from /.
-Use the double slash for absolute paths.
+//tmp/data/**Absolute path from system /.
+Use double slash for absolute paths.

-*.secretRootless filename pattern that can match from any location.
+*.secretRootless filename pattern that matches at any location.

 Examples: